 It is playable and the first storyline ("Jenk's Adventure", for

 introductory kanji recognition) is essentially complete.
-There are demo and
+There are free and

 registered versions available for Windows, OS X, and Linux.

 (contact by email -

 Membership benefits start at $1 and $20 is a standard membership.

 Study kanji on your smartphone or other web-capable device.

 Talk to other Slime Forest players, get help with the game, get help